lauraqui/pig_game/README.md

 # pig_game
-I built a dice game working with Dom Manipulation to develop my skills.
+I built a dice game working with Dom Manipulation.

 Project developed in the Javascript course, to develop Dom Manipulation skills.